SatelliteApplicationsCatapult/SatelliteApplicationsCatapult.github.io/README.md

 # satelliteapplicationscatapult.github.io

-This repository stores Helm chart tarballs authored by the Satellita Applications Catapult.
-Actual development of these Helm charts takes place in the organization's [chart repo](https://github.com/SatelliteApplicationsCatapult/helm-charts).
+This repository stores Helm chart tarballs authored by the Satellite Applications Catapult.
+Actual development of these Helm charts takes place in the organization's [Helm chart repo](https://github.com/SatelliteApplicationsCatapult/helm-charts).